1. Introduction

 - trial period clause, if any;

-- the periods of notice applicable to the employer and employee;
+- the periods of notice applicable to the employee and the employer and procedure upon termination of the employment relationship;

 - the pay agreed on commencement of the employment, any supplements and remunerations not included in the pay, as well as method of payment and payment intervals for salary payments;